Service and Registered Address: The Differences

 A service address is the address of a director or secretary within that company.
 You will normally register two addresses for a director when incorporating a company, although they can be the same if applicable.
 The two addresses are a Service Address, and the other is a Residential Address.

-So what is a Service Address compared to a Residential Address?
+What is a Service Address compared to a Residential Address?

 A residential address is exactly that - it's the residential address for the director.
 But this one is kept out of public view.
-It may however be viewed by public authorities if required.
+It may, however, be viewed by public authorities if required.

 Are there limitations?